-The Broadly Experienced Architect (BEA) Program and the Broadly Experienced Foreign Architect (BEFA) Program are two distinct NCARB programs created to allow U.S. licensed architects who do not hold a professional architecture degree from a National Architectural Accrediting Board (NAAB) accredited program and foreign architects who do not hold a license to practice architecture from one of the state registration boards to apply for NCARB certification.
+The Broadly Experienced Architect (BEA) Program enables U.S. licensed architects who do not hold a professional architecture degree from a program accredited by the National Architectural Accrediting Board (NAAB) to apply for NCARB certification.
+Similarly, the foreign architect path to certification enables foreign architects who do not hold a U.S. license to apply for NCARB certification.

 Many architects apply for an NCARB Certificate to seek reciprocal registration in other jurisdictions.
-Requirements for reciprocal registration vary between jurisdictions and not all jurisdictions accept an NCARB Certificate issued through completion of the BEA or BEFA programs.
-It is important for each BEA and BEFA applicant to confirm specific registration requirements, including reciprocity requirements, with the individual jurisdiction in which they would like to be registered.
+Requirements for reciprocal registration vary between jurisdictions and not all jurisdictions accept an NCARB Certificate issued through completion of the BEA or foreign architect path to certification.
+It is important for each applicant to confirm specific registration requirements, including reciprocity requirements, with the individual jurisdiction in which they would like to be registered.

 Broadly Experienced Architect (BEA)